Physiography of India

 - The Meghalaya plateau is subdivided into the Garo, the Khasi, and the Jayantia hills.
 These hills are named after the tribal groups in this region.

-- Meghalaya plateau is rich in mineral resources like coal, iron ore, limestone, uranium, sillimanite, etc.
+- The Meghalaya plateau is rich in mineral resources like coal, iron ore, limestone, uranium, sillimanite, etc.

-- The surface is highly eroded of Meghalaya plateau, Cherrapunji consists of a bare rocky surface devoid of any permanent vegetation.
+- The surface is a highly eroded Meghalaya plateau, Cherrapunji consists of a bare rocky surface devoid of any permanent vegetation.

 The Indian Desert